International Student Policies

 - A self-addressed return envelope so that these documents may be returned directly to the student once they have been processed.

-Preparing an Apostille requires coordination with other state agencies.
-The entire process takes approximately three to four weeks from the date the College receives all information and required documentation.
+Preparing an Apostille requires coordination with other state agencies, and multiple mailings.
+The entire process can take up to seven-eight weeks from the date you mail all information and required documentation to Thomas Edison State College to the date the documents are received at their final destination.
 Please be aware that the absence of any of the requested information will delay the Apostille process.

 International Credit Policy for Testing